John Hope Franklin

-John Hope Franklin (January 2, 1915 – March 25, 2009) was an American historian of the United States and former president of Phi Beta Kappa, the Organization of American Historians, the American Historical Association, and the Southern Historical Association.
-Franklin is best known for his work From Slavery to Freedom, first published in 1947, and continually updated.
+John Hope Franklin (January 2, 1915 – March 25, 2009) was an American historian who focused on the history of the United States.
+He is best known for his work From Slavery to Freedom, first published in 1947 and continually updated.
 More than three million copies have been sold.
-In 1995, he was awarded the Presidential Medal of Freedom, the nation's highest civilian honor.

 Born in Oklahoma, Franklin attended Fisk University and then Harvard University, receiving his doctorate in 1941.
 He was a professor at Howard University, and in 1956 was named to head the history department at Brooklyn College, part of the City University of New York.
 Recruited to the University of Chicago in 1964, he eventually led the history department and was appointed to a named chair.
 He then moved to Duke University in 1983, as an appointee to a named chair in history.

+He was a president of Phi Beta Kappa, the Organization of American Historians, the American Historical Association, the American Studies Association, and the Southern Historical Association.
+In 1995, he was awarded the Presidential Medal of Freedom, the nation's highest civilian honor.

 Early life and education

-Franklin was born in Rentiesville, Oklahoma in 1915 to attorney Buck (Charles) Colbert Franklin and his wife Mollie (Parker) Franklin.
+Franklin was born in Rentiesville, Oklahoma, in 1915 to attorney Buck (Charles) Colbert Franklin and his wife Mollie (Parker) Franklin.
 He was named after John Hope, a prominent educator who was the first African-American president of Atlanta University.